wenjinnn/config/README.md

 ### ranger
 Ranger config, I use [rnvimr](https://github.com/kevinhwang91/rnvimr) as nvim file explorer now, It has some package needs to install first, see `ranger/readme.md`

-### Note that some directory have `readme.md` file, That's some special operations and memos I recorded, the `/project/my/config` path in each readme file must be replaced with your own path
+### Note that some directory have `readme.md` file, That's some special operations and memos I recorded, the `/project/my/config` path in each readme file must be replace with your own path